-Bottom-up synthetic biology is not restricted to reproducing and mimicking the features and behaviors of living systems existing in nature.
-It has already started to explore hybrid systems combining natural and non-natural molecules, parts or modules.
-For example, Otrin et al.^[7] have assembled a chemical-energy-driven ATP-generating artificial module through the bottom-up reconstitution of ATP synthase and terminal oxidase in novel nano-containers, built from graft copolymer membranes and from hybrid graft copolymer/lipid membranes.
-These containers might be usable as a versatile tool for membrane protein reconstitution in more complex compartmentalized systems, for example, protocells equipped with modules for energy supply and metabolic networks.
-In this way, synthetic biology could also contribute to the construction of systems featuring self-organizing behaviors that are not observable in nature.
+Bottom-up Synthetic Biology does not stick to reproducing and mimicking the features and behaviors of living systems existing in nature.
+It already started to explore hybrid systems combining natural and non-natural molecules, parts or modules.
+For example, Otrin et al.^[7] have assembled a chemical energydriven ATP-generating artificial module via the bottom-up reconstitution of ATP synthase and terminal oxidase in novel nano-containers, built from graft copolymer membranes and from hybrid graft copolymer/lipid membranes.
+These containers might be usable as a versatile tool for membrane protein reconstitution in more complex compartmentalized systems, e.g. protocells equipped with modules for energy supply and metabolic networks.
+In this way, Synthetic Biology could also contribute to the construction of systems featuring self-organizing behaviors not observable in nature.

-5. Ontologies of Life and Ethics
+Ontologies of Life and Ethics

-Within recent years, there have been different agendas and approaches in order to identify possible societal challenges for and within synthetic biology.
-[55] The following four aspects can be described as most important in dealing with the ethical challenges.
+Within the past years, there have been different agendas and approaches in order to identify possible societal challenges of and within Synthetic Biology.^[55] The following four aspects can be described as most important in dealing with the ethical challenges.

 First, safety and security problems have to be addressed.
 A frequently discussed issue is the problem of a possible misuse of results and products.
-Since information, reagents, and new technological developments have the potential to be used for both beneficial and harmful purposes, this first challenge is designated as "Dual Use Research of Concern" (DURC).
+Since information, reagents and new technological developments have the potential to be used both for beneficial as well as for harmful purposes, this first challenge is designated as 'Dual Use Research of Concern' (DURC).
 Many scientific organizations have elaborated and implemented codes of conduct as a kind of self-regulating set of standards in order to influence the work of the respective researchers.
-Nevertheless, there are four aspects, especially with regard to the top-down approach, that need peculiar and ongoing awareness, particularly concerning possible ecological effects: 1) differences between the physiology of "natural" and "synthetic" organisms, 2) hitherto unknown possible alteration of synthetic organisms in different habitats, 3) possible evolution and adaptation of the "produced" synthetic organisms, and 4) the possibility of microbes taking up free DNA from the environment or exchanging their genetic material with other organisms.
-However, up to now, the existing regulation frames, especially with regard to the protocell approach, can be said to sufficiently cover the current research activities.^[56]
+Nevertheless, there are four aspects - especially with regard to the top-down approach - which need peculiar and ongoing awareness, particularly concerning possible ecological effects: First, the differences of the physiology of 'natural' and 'synthetic' organisms, second, the hitherto unknown possible alteration of synthetic organisms in different habitats, third, the possible evolution and adaptation of the 'produced' synthetic organisms, and fourth, the possibility of microbes to take up free DNA from the environment or to exchange their genetic material with other organisms.
+However, up to now, the existing regulation frames especially with regard to the protocell approach - can be rated to sufficiently cover the current research activities.[56]

-Second, especially with regard to the protocell approach, ethical issues from a possible blurring of cultural concepts and distinctions such as "living versus non-living matters" or "natural versus artificial" have become subject to societal, conceptual, and ethical studies.
-Notions and metaphors such as "creating life" or "playing God" can be understood as society's attempts at finding expressions for the present significance and impact of technological developments.
-One source of potential unease linked to synthetic biology is the fact that the logical value of a statement like "X does (not) belong to the class of living systems" may well turn out to depend not only on X, but also to some extent on the respective observer and the ontological and epistemological concepts that they take for granted.
+Second, especially with regard to the protocell approach, ethical issues from a possible blurring of cultural concepts and disinctions such as 'living vs. non-living matters' or 'natural vs. artificial' have become subject to societal, conceptual and ethical studies.
+Notions and metaphors such as 'creating life' or 'playing God' can be understood as society's attempts of finding expressions for the present significance of and impact on the technological development.
+One cause of the potential unsettlement linked to Synthetic Biology is the fact that the logical value of a statement like "X does (not) belong to the class of living systems" may well turn out to depend not only on X, but also to some extent on the respective observer and his/her ontological and epistemiological taken for granted concepts.

-Our analysis of different metaphors used by science and society could identify two different processes that are caused by the emergence of new biotechnologies.
-On the one hand, the capacity of biotechnologies may lead to profound transformations in the respective social, economic, or physical environments and therefore may have significant implications for the different ways of life.
-On the other hand, the generation of novel objects not found in nature may disturb and alter established schemes of meaning and value and thereby gain potential for causing societal unease.
+Our analysis of different metaphors used by science and society could identify two different processes, which are caused by the emergence of new biotechnologies.
+On the one hand, the capacity of biotechnologies may lead to profound transformations in the respective social, economic or physical environments and therefore may have significant implications for the different ways of life.
+On the other hand, the generation of novel objects not found in nature may disturb and alter established schemes of meaning and value and thereby gain potential for societal unease.